iotaledger/goshimmer/README.md

 When all the modules become available, the GoShimmer nodes will become the `Coordicide-testnet`, which is a release candidate for the next IOTA protocol.
 You can find more details about our `roadmap` [here](https://roadmap.iota.org/).

 In the following, we describe some of the modules currently implemented.
+You can also find some libraries that are shared with [Hornet](https://github.com/gohornet/hornet) by checking out the [hive.go](https://github.com/iotaledger/hive.go) repository.
 If you would like to know more about the other modules, just have a look at the code.

 ### Nodes identity
 Each node creates a unique public/private key pair.
 The public key is used to identify nodes during auto-peering.
 In the future, these identities will allow nodes to receive mana.